adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 ######  가.  경계

-- 경계면에 **pad**
+- 경계면에 **pad** 수행 : `To avoid boundary artifacts, the panoramic view is padded on one side.
+The padded area is cloned from the other side of the map. `

-- To avoid boundary artifacts, the panoramic view is padded on one side.
+	- Specifically, we adopt a padding size where is the height of the view.

-The padded area is cloned from the other side of the map.
+######  나.  회전에 대한 대응

-Specifically, we adopt apadding size where is the height of the view.To obtain rotation-invariance, the representation has to beshift-invariant to the input panoramic view.
+- To obtain rotation-invariance,  the representation has to be shift-invariant to the input panoramic view.

 The first few layersof a typical CNN, namely the convolution layers and the maxpoolinglayers produce feature maps that shift together withthe input view.